jsonquerylang/jsonquery/README.md

     When the function of the operator supports more than two arguments, like `and(a, b, c, ...)`, the option `vararg` can be set `true`.
 In that case, a chain of operators like `a and b and c` will be parsed into the JSON Format `["and", a, b, c, ...]`.
 Operators that do not support variable arguments, like `1 + 2 + 3`, will be parsed into a nested JSON Format like `["add", ["add", 1, 2], 3]`.

-    All build-in operators and their precedence are listed in the section [Operators](#operators).
+    All build-in operators and their precedence are listed on the documentation page in the section [Operators](https://jsonquerylang.org/docs/#operators).

 Here an example of using the function `jsonquery`: